 The obvious answer is, that it derives from the Blue Anchor Pub where the present building has stood since 1878, replacing previous incarnations of ‘the Blew Anchor’ as shown on the first map of the area, dating back to 1695.

-This land belonged to the monks of Bermondsey Abbey which was founded in the eleventh century and was the equal of Westminster, attracting pilgrims from far and wide.
+This land belonged to the monks of Bermondsey Abbey which was founded in the eleventh century and attracted pilgrims from far and wide.
 Given the trend for continuity in ancient times the site of the ‘Blew Anchor’ would have previously been a location of religious significance, providing a place of solace for travellers along the route that is now Southwark Park road.

-While taking respite from the journey and to counter any evil thoughts, the pious traveller could gain spiritual guidance from an Anchorite, who would dispense wise counsel through a tiny window in the ‘Anchorhold’ Gaining great esteem for religious observance and solitary communion with God, Anchorites were highly revered, and there were over 500 Anchorholds recorded in medieval times.
+While taking respite from the journey and to counter any evil thoughts, the pious traveller could gain spiritual guidance from an Anchorite, who would dispense wise counsel through a tiny window in the ‘Anchorhold’.
+Anchorites were highly revered, gaining great esteem for religious observance and solitary communion with God.
+Ther were over 500 Anchorholds recorded in medieval times.

-The colour Blue is sacred in many religious traditions as the symbol of heaven, eternity and spiritual devotion and the least material of all colours.
+The colour Blue is sacred in many religions as the symbol of heaven, eternity and spiritual devotion, and the least material of all colours.
 It is especially sacred to Christianity as the colour of the Virgin Mary, who is predominantly depicted wearing Blue.

 Following on from these bygone days the area would have been relatively unchanged until London’s first passenger railway station at Spa Road in the 1830’s heralded a new era.
 Marshes and market gardens were replaced by factories and legendary brands such as Peek Freans (Biscuits), Shuttleworth’s (Chocolate), Pearce and Duffs (Custard) arose to offer employment for thousands of people and the landscape was rapidly transformed into something like the Blue as it is today.